 We welcome your submissions and are happy to answer any questions or respond to any feedback you may have.
 We look forward to working with you!

-We are listed under Research Agreements and Contracts, please contact us should you need additional information.
+We are listed under Research Contracts, please contact us should you need additional information.

 In an effort to reduce timelines and promote transparency in contract negotiation, our institution has adopted the document developed through an initiative of Council of Academic Hospitals of Ontario (CAHO) and entitled "Statement of Principles to be Considered when Negotiating a Clinical Studies Agreement" which can be accessed on the CAHO website, and is also available for download here.
 Our institution encourages companies to review and incorporate these principles into their clinical study agreement templates prior to entering into negotiations with us.
 If any of the items in the principles document are issues of concern, please do not hesitate to contact us to discuss them.